-For the first time, the FIDIC 2017 Red Book introduces advance warning provisions (sub-clause 8.4), which require each Party to advise the other “in advance of any known or probable future events which may (a) adversely affect the work of the Contractor’s Personnel; (b) adversely affect the performance of the Works when completed; (c) increase the Contract Price; and/or (d) delay the execution of the Works or a Section (if any).”
+For the first time, the FIDIC 2017 Red Book introduces advance warning provisions (sub-clause 8.4), which requires each Party to advise the other “in advance of any known or probable future events which may (a) adversely affect the work of the contractor’s personnel; (b) adversely affect the performance of the works when completed; (c) increase the contract price; and/or (d) delay the execution of the works or a section (if any).”
 There is no time limit for giving an advance warning, nor is there any explicit sanction for failing to do so.

 Using Project Management Information Systems (PMIS) like PMWeb can be used to formalize the process for managing Early Warning Notifications (EWN) or Advance Warning (AW).
-PMWeb custom form builder will be used to create EWN form for which it will include the needed fields for the form.
-Those will include Description of Early Warning, details if the Early Warning likely to (a) adversely affect the work of the Contractor’s Personnel; (b) adversely affect the performance of the Works when completed; (c) increase the Contract Price; and/or (d) delay the execution of the Works or a Section (detail the work will be affected), and advise if an Early Warning Meeting is Required.
-The form will also include a field the name of the project entity the EWN is issued to.
+PMWeb custom form builder will be used to create an EWN form which will include the needed fields for the form.
+Those include a Description of Early Warning, details if the Early Warning is likely to (a) adversely affect the work of the contractor’s personnel; (b) adversely affect the performance of the Works when completed; (c) increase the contract price; and/or (d) delay the execution of the works or a section (detail the work will be affected), and advise if an Early Warning Meeting (EWM) is required.
+The form also includes a field with the name of the project entity to the EWN is issued to.

-PMWeb meeting minutes module will be used to document all discussions held during the weekly Early Warning Notifications meeting.
+PMWeb meeting minutes module will be used to document all discussions held during the weekly EWNs meeting.
 During this meeting, all reported EWNs that were identified to as an “Early Warning Meeting is Required” will be discussed by the project team member.
-Early Warning Meeting will help all those attending the meeting to cooperate to make and consider proposals to avoid or reduce the impact of EWN, seek solutions and decide how to proceed.
+The EWM will help all those attending the meeting to cooperate to make and consider proposals to avoid or reduce the impact of EWN, seek solutions and decide how to proceed.

-The Early Warning Notifications report will maintain an active register of all submitted EWNs along with their details and status.
-The report will include visuals to highlight those EWNs that could have an impact on the project.
+The EWNs report maintains an active register of all submitted EWNs along with their details and status.
+The report includes visuals to highlight those EWNs that could have an impact on the project.